SSC CGL 2022: How to Crack SSC CGL Exam Finally

 Practice Sessions for SSC CGL Preparation: Revision every 15th day and every 3rd month with not just study material but SSC CGL mock papers, past years' question papers will make the plan a better and a viable one.

-Daily Revision Schedule: Aspirants should look at all important points which they studied the whole day before going to sleep.
+Daily Revision Schedule: Aspirants should look at all important points that they studied the whole day before going to sleep.
 Likewise in the morning, they should quickly revise all chapters and topics they studied the previous day.

 Also Read:

-Weekly Revision Schedule: While following the SSC CGL study plan 2022, Aspirants should revise all the subjects, chapters, and topics that they studied in the past 6 days of the week.
+Weekly Revision Schedule: While following the SSC CGL study plan 2023, Aspirants should revise all the subjects, chapters, and topics that they studied in the past 6 days of the week.

 Monthly Revision Schedule: This is the third stage of revision which is better fixed on the last day of every month.
 The aspirants should revise all the subjects, chapters, and topics along with solved papers, and mock tests for topics they have revised in that month.